Pentagon Federal Credit Union

 • Non-sufficient funds (NSF) fee: also known as a failed payment fee, this is issued if your payment doesn't go through due to lack of funds in your account

-Take time to become familiar with these fees and talk to your lender about which ones may potentially be waived.
+Take time to become familiar with these fees and talk to your lender about which may potentially be waived.

 Have You Researched Who Offers the Best Interest Rates?